cpu/woodwidelog/content/posts/wwl/index.md

 not.
 This time around I also wrote [a Nix flake][vexation-flake] to make it super duper easy to reproduce the entire build environment.
 The Github [actions workflow] that publishes the site is pinned to the exact version of Hugo and the theme I'm using in my local env.
-Big thanks to [Fernando Ayats]'s "[static blog with hugo and nix flakes]" post for offering a great starting point to adapt.
+Big thanks to [Fernando Ayats]'s "static blog with hugo and nix flakes" post (_edit: appears gone now!_) for offering a great starting point to adapt.

 Here's hoping all these shaved yaks make it easier to write the next post.
 :clown: